openstack/charm-specs/specs/newton/approved/designate.rst

 Proposed Change
 ===============

-Designate will need to undergo MIR review for main inclusion; this process should include stripping of all debconf/dbconfig related code from the packaging.

 Two new charms - designate and designate-bind - designate provides the API/RPC services, and bind provides a flexible scale out service for managing BIND DNS servers; the interfaces between the two charms should be sufficiently flexible